nikulram/Advanced-Autonomous-Drone-Navigation-System/docs/Future_Enhancements.md

         return []

-### Dijkstra’s Algorithm
+### What is Dijkstra’s Algorithm ?

 Dijkstra’s algorithm is used to find the shortest paths between nodes in a graph.
 It does not use a heuristic and is optimal for graphs with uniform edge weights.
+(Dijkstra, E.W., 1959).

 #### Implementation